 - gain some understanding from which to approach professionals, if you go that route.

-Some of this is a little technical but—fantastic news!—there are no quizzes and no homework.
+Some of this is a little technical but—fantastic news!—there are no quizzes and zero homework.
 There will, however, be a cookie break before the Summary.

 I’ve also listed links to a few resources below the Summary.
 I have no affiliation whatsoever with these websites, companies, or their products.
 Just FYI.